devitocodes/devito/benchmarks/user/README.md

 It is important that *both* the Python process running Devito (process*es* if running with MPI) and the OpenMP threads spawned while running an Operator are pinned to specific CPU cores, to get reliable and determinisic results.
-There are several ways to achieve this.
+There are several ways to achieve this:

 * Through environment variables.
 All MPI/OpenMP distributions provide a set of environment variables to control process/thread pinning.
 Devito also